dantaeyoung/PaperHopper/README.md

 PaperHopper is a prototype medium for experimenting with how our environment changes how we design.

 Initially developed with _Metatool_, a class taught at Columbia GSAPP in Fall 2018.
+Students are asked to brainstorm and create experimental environments that altered their design process.

 Heavily inspired by [Dynamicland](https://dynamicland.org/).